gymrek-lab/CITRUS/doc/operator_nodes/scaling.md

 ## <kbd>class</kbd> `RobustScaler`
 Operator that scales input to have median 0 and interquartile range 1.

+Output interquartile range can be changed by using the 'out_iqr' argument.
+Output median can be changed by using the 'out_median' argument.

 Scaling is either done by feature or among all features based on the 'by_feat' argument.